adityaraju926/workout-assistant/README.md

 ### Differences in this project
 - **Model Comparison**: This project compares three different approaches, while majority of the other applications focus on using one approach.
-- **Evaluation Strategy**: This project uses a greater variety of evaluation metrics such as diversity, content quality, user preference match, and performance ranking.
+- **Evaluation Strategy**: This project uses a greater variety of evaluation metrics such as diversity, content quality, user preference score, and overall performance ranking.
 The other projects use a single evaluation metric.
 - **Research-Oriented**: This point is based on the prior two, but because of using more models and more complex evaluation metrics, this application is designed primarily for model comparison versus focusing on having a "production-ready" application.

 ## Metrics and Models Used